-After you get people to click your content with an interesting subject, great written title and an amazing image, people still may tend to not read your content.
+After you write your blog and get people to click your content with an interesting subject, great title and an amazing image, people still may tend to not read your content.
 OK, they have read your title and excerpt but the next step is to catch them in your first paragraph.
-SEOwise, one of the most important things about your content is the answer to those 2 questions: From which search did the visitor arrived on o your page and how long did they stay on your page.
+SEOwise, one of the most important things about your content is the answer to those 2 questions: From which search did the visitor arrived on your page and how long did they stay on your page.
 There are also a few tricks here.

 If you are writing a blog, it is personal.
 If you are writing about something technical, it is still personal.
 If you are writing for a company, don’t worry it is still personal.
 People click that link to get information, but also they click the link for you or your company.
 Give them what they want, or make them feel like they want what you wrote.

 For example, if you are writing about wearable technology, at the first paragraph tell people about an experience you had about that specific subject, or something related to that subject that you encountered.
 Bond with your visitors.
 Tell them about a mistake you did or tell them about your experience and why they need to continue reading because of your past experience.
 It is always easier to grab someone’s attention if you are being modest and tell about your f*ck up about a subject.

 With your past experience or something personal that you will share with your visitors, tell them what you are writing about, plain and simple.
 Tell them after reading this article what they will gain.
 If they do not feel like getting any benefit from reading your content, they will probably close that tab and move back to what they are doing.

 Assuming that you chose the right subject, they are already interested in what you wrote.
 The only step left is to get their attention in the first paragraph.

 People love to learn new things (well, most people).
 I, for example, love watching documentaries.
 About history, about universe or the ones like “How it’s made”.
 I love learning some things that I have never heard before.
 In your content, if you give people information that they are interested, they will be leaving your page happy.
 And believe me, they will come back.